Part 8 (Twin Peaks): Events

 Monroe and Cooper's doppelgänger are traveling in a car Murphy prepared for their escape.
 Using his phone, the doppelgänger spots several trackers on the car, which he sends to a nearby truck to confuse the wardens.
 When the doppelgänger asks him whether he wants to go to "the farm", Ray responds affirmatively; when asked about Darya's fate, the doppelgänger lies and tells Ray that she's still alive, awaiting their call.
-On their way through, Ray stops to urinate; the doppelgänger uses this occasion to attempt to extort the information he was seeking from him, and, when he refuses to cooperate, to kill him, but the gun he uses has been deliberately loaded with blanks by Ray.
+On their way through, Ray stops to urinate; the doppelgänger uses this occasion to attempt to extort the information he was seeking from him, and, when he refuses to cooperate, tries to kill him, but the gun provided by Warden Murphy has had the firing pin removed and does not work.

 Ray then shoots the doppelgänger twice, but as he is preparing to deliver his final hit, ghostly men (the "woodsmen") appear and begin to tear at the doppelgänger's body, revealing an orb that emerges from his wound with Killer BOB's grinning face within.
 Other ghostly figures run circles around Ray in a ritualistic manner, prompting Ray to flee, terrified; on his drive away, he sends Phillip Jeffries a message that the doppelgänger may have survived the attack.
 In the Roadhouse, an MC (JR Starr) introduces "the" Nine Inch Nails; the group performs their song "She's Gone Away".
 Later, the doppelgänger awakens where he lay, seemingly fully restored.

 In 1945 New Mexico, the first atomic bomb is detonated.
 Woodsmen circle around and inside a building labeled "convenience store" that appears burnt out.
 Floating in a void, the Experiment (Erica Eynon), a white humanoid form, spews a stream of primordial/ectoplasmic fluid; among various ova in the fluid one darker globule has BOB's visage.
 Red and gold imagery follows like burning embers, a fireworks radiation of atomic energy.
 In an imposing windowless building atop a craggy outcrop amid a purple sea, Señorita Dido (Joy Nash) sits next to a metallic-bell shaped machine, listening to a phonograph.
 When the machine begins to buzz loudly, the Fireman (Carel Struycken) enters, inspects the machine, switches the siren off, then moves upstairs to a room like a small vintage movie theatre with a film projector.
 The Fireman watches as images from the detonation, the convenience store, and the Experiment sprouting BOB play on the screen.
 He then begins to levitate, light and tendrils of energy emanating from his head like a forming galaxy, as stars are projected onscreen.
 Señorita Dido enters, and the Fireman emits a golden crystal/light orb containing Laura Palmer's face; the orb floats down to her.
 After kissing the orb, she sends it to Earth (which appears on the screen) through a golden tube contraption emanating from the whirring luminaire ceiling.